Nativis Announces Publication of Study in Patients with Recurrent Glioblastoma (rGBM)

-Garni Barhoudarian, MD, principal investigator and neurosurgeon at Pacific Neuroscience Institute and John Wayne Cancer Institute stated, “The Nativis Voyager device is a promising technology that may prove to be a viable addition to the management of Glioblastoma multiforme (GBM) and other brain cancers.
-Led by our team at the John Wayne Cancer Institute, we continue to investigate the potential benefits of this technology in a larger group of patients with both new and recurrent glioblastoma.”
+Garni Barhoudarian, MD, principal investigator and neurosurgeon at Pacific Neuroscience Institute and Saint John’s Cancer Institute stated, “The Nativis Voyager device is a promising technology that may prove to be a viable addition to the management of Glioblastoma multiforme (GBM) and other brain cancers.
+Led by our team at the Saint John’s Cancer Institute, we continue to investigate the potential benefits of this technology in a larger group of patients with both new and recurrent glioblastoma.”

 The publication of the study, An Early Feasibility Study of the Nativis Voyager® Device in Patients with Recurrent Glioblastoma is the first cohort in US.